3D gun advocate accused of sex with minor is jailed in US

 AUSTIN, Texas — The owner of a Texas company that sells plans to make untraceable 3-D printed guns was back in the U.S. Sunday after being arrested in Taiwan, where police say he flew after learning he was being investigated for allegedly having sex with an underage girl.

-The U.S. Marshals Service said 30-year-old Cody Wilson was booked into Harris County Jail in Houston early Sunday and was being held on $150,000 bond.
-It wasn’t immediately clear if he had an attorney yet.
+The U.S. Marshals Service said Cody Wilson, 30, was booked into Harris County Jail in Houston early Sunday and was being held on $150,000 bond.

 He was arrested Friday at a hotel in Taiwan by local police.
 He is facing sexual assault charges in Austin, according to a statement from the U.S. Marshals service.

-Authorities say Wilson met the girl through the website SugardDaddyMeet.com.
+Authorities said Wilson met the girl through the website SugarDaddyMeet.com.
 According to an affidavit, the girl said they met in the parking lot of an Austin coffee shop in August and then drove to a hotel.
 The girl told investigators that Wilson paid her $500 after they had sex and then dropped her off at a Whataburger restaurant.

+“We are glad that Cody is back in Texas again where we can work with him on his case.
+That’s our focus right now,” Wilson’s attorney, Samy Khalil, said in a statement Sunday night.

 Wilson is the owner of Austin-based Defense Distributed.
 Nineteen states and the District of Columbia had sued the Trump administration to dissolve a settlement it reached with the company over allowing it to disseminate its designs for making a 3D-printable gun.
 The lawsuit by mostly Democratic state attorneys general argued that such weapons could be used by criminals or terrorists.